acumos/system-integration/z2a/INSTALL.md

 > NOTE: `z2a` depends on being able to reach a number of up-to-date software repositories.
 All efforts have been made to not bypass distribution-specific package managers and software update facilities.

-### Installation Location Creation
+### Installation Location Creation (Flow 1 and Flow 2)

 In the following section, the user will perform the following actions:

 1. Login to the Linux VM where the install will occur
 2. Install the 'git' distributed version-control tool
+3. Install the 'yq' YAML processing tool
-3. Create a new directory that will be used to perform this installation (i.e. `src`)
+4. Create a new directory that will be used to perform this installation (i.e. `src`)
-4. Change directory into this new directory
+5. Change directory into this new directory
-5. Clone the gerrit.acumos.org `system-integration` repository into the new directory
+6. Clone the gerrit.acumos.org `system-integration` repository into the new directory
-6. Change directory into the newly created `system-integration` directory
+7. Change directory into the newly created `system-integration` directory

 After completing Step #1 above (log into the VM), here are the commands to execute steps 2-6 above.